-These gluten-free carrot cake pancakes are made only with whole grain oats and no regular flour for a hearty and delicious breakfast.
+These healthy carrot cake pancakes are made with whole grain oats and no regular flour for a hearty and delicious breakfast.
+These fluffy pancakes are gluten-free and dairy-free and a nutritious addition to your table!

 They cook up quickly and make for a fun and different breakfast option the whole family and guests will enjoy.
 For a more indulgent and typical brunch option, I love making this sheet pan french toast made with brown sugar and vanilla.
 It’s perfect for feeding a crowd – no standing over the stove.

-Oat flour pancakes are super easy to make.
+Oat flour based pancakes are easy to make.
 You can buy oat flour but I recommend making your own.
-Here’s what you’ll need:
+It’s cheaper and you only need a blender and oats to make it.

 Make oat flour from regular oats